apache/paimon/README.md

 # Flink Table Store

-Flink Table Store is a unified streaming and batch store for building dynamic tables on Apache Flink.
+Flink Table Store is a data lake storage for streaming updates/deletes changelog ingestion and high-performance queries in real time.

 Flink Table Store is developed under the umbrella of [Apache Flink](https://flink.apache.org/).